PINTO0309/onnx2tf/README.md

         You can find more details from https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/schema/schema.fbs
       """

+    check_onnx_tf_outputs_elementwise_close: Optional[bool]
+        Returns true if the two arrays, the output of onnx and the output of TF, are elementwise close within an acceptable range.

+    check_onnx_tf_outputs_elementwise_close_rtol: Optional[float]
+        The relative tolerance parameter.
+        Default: 1e-5

+    check_onnx_tf_outputs_elementwise_close_atol: Optional[float]
+        The absolute tolerance parameter.
+        Default: 1e-5

+    non_verbose: Optional[bool]
+        Do not show all information logs.
+Only error logs are displayed.
+        Default: False

     non_verbose: Optional[bool]
       Do not show all information logs.
 Only error logs are displayed.